 This is a second-year biology course that challenges students to deepen their understanding of biology through inquiry-based investigations.
 Major topics of study include evolution, cellular processes, energy and communication, genetics, information transfer, biotechnology, and bioethics.
 Students will lead and focus on experimental design, team-based research, and independent problem solving throughout the course.
 Students are expected to work at an accelerated pace equal to that required for a college-level course and will have a summer homework packet due on day 1 of the course.
 This course prepares students to take the AP® Biology exam in May.
-Students must earn 92% in first semester Biology or 85% in first semester Honors Biology, and have departmental approval to enroll in this course.
+Students must earn 90% in first semester Biology or 82% in first semester Honors Biology, or have departmental approval to enroll in this course.
+Students interested in forecasting for this course must attend a mandatory informational meeting prior to enrolling.